tw4l/brunnhilde-gui/README.md

 For non-Bitcurator Linux machines, make sure you have PyQt4 installed.
 In Debian/Ubuntu, this can be installed with the following command:
 `sudo apt-get install python-qt4`

 Follow the steps above, placing the Brunnhilde.desktop file in a location of your choice.

+If brunnhilde.py is not at /usr/share/brunnhilde/brunnhilde.py, modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the Brunnhilde CLI script.

 #### GUI Installation in MacOS/OS X

 * Install PyQt4 with Homebrew:
 `brew install pyqt`
 * Download zip or tar.gz file from Github and extract files to location of your choice
+* Modify the variable brunnhilde_path in line 60 of main.py to reflect the location of brunnhilde.py
 * Launch GUI by entering following in a terminal:
 `python /path/to/brunnhilde-gui/main.py`